DavidTPate/pendragon/README.md

 ## Piety/Spirtual and Religion
-Religious attitudes, both Christian and pagan, can be summed up within four categories for Pendragon, and are determined roughly by the value of a character’s Pious trait, as noted in parentheses beside each category.
+Religious attitudes, both Christian and pagan, can be summed up within four categories for Pendragon, and are determined roughly by the value of a character's Pious trait, as noted in parentheses beside each category.

 ### Fanaticism (16+)
 For this character, religion is placed before any observance or behavior arising from a trait having a lower value,